reclaro/apimes/README.md

    doesn't exist it will be created but the message will get lost as there won't be any subscribers

+If a user tries to get messages from a topic when he has not a valid subscription the application will return an error code.
 # Requirements
 This version of the code is based on RabbitMQ server as backend.<br />
 The code has been tested with [RabbitMQ 3.4.3](https://www.rabbitmq.com).